 He enjoyed giving me extra cards.

 He loved playing tennis.
-He, our Pastor, Ron, and a WW-II Bomber Pilot, Bill Penn, played several times each week.
-I forget who their fourth player was, but one Saturday, he couldn't make it.
+He, our Pastor, Ron, and COL Penn played several times each week.
+Their fourth player couldn't make it this Saturday.
 I was home on leave from the Army, so Bill told me I would play.
+I said, Yes, Sir, but explained that I didn't play tennis.
+That didn't seem to matter to Bill.

 Damnit, Son, you're supposed to hit the God-Damn-Ball OVER the net."